-ΤΟΡΙΣ PUPILS SHOULD KNOW Drugs, alcohol and tobacco The facts about legal and illegal harmful substances and associated risks, including smoking, alcohol use and drug- taking.
+TOPIC PUPILS SHOULD KNOW Drugs, alcohol and tobacco The facts about legal and illegal harmful substances and associated risks, including smoking, alcohol use and drug- taking.
 Mental wellbeing That mental wellbeing is a normal part of daily life, in the same way as physical health.
 That there is a normal range of emotion (e.g. happiness, sadness, anger, fear, surprise, nervousness) and scale of emotions that all humans experience in relation to different experiences and situations.
 How to recognise and talk about their emotions, including having a varied vocabulary of words to use when talking about their own and others' feelings.
 How to judge whether what they are feeling and how they are behaving is appropriate and proportionate.
 The benefits of physical exercise, time outdoors, community participation, voluntary and service-based activity on mental wellbeing and happiness.

-• Simple self-care techniques, including the importance of rest, time spent with friends and family and the benefits of hobbies and interests. • Isolation and loneliness can affect children and that it is very important for children to discuss their feelings with an adult and seek support. • That bullying (including cyberbullying) has a negative and often lasting impact on mental wellbeing. • Where and how to seek support (including recognising the triggers for seeking support), including who in school they should speak to if they are worried about their own or someone else's mental wellbeing or ability to control their emotions (including issues arising online). • It is common for people to experience mental ill health.
+- Isolation and Ioneliness can affect children and that it is very important for children to discuss their feelings with an adult and seek support. - That bullying (including cyberbullying) has a negative and often lasting impact on mental wellbeing. - Where and how to seek support (including recognising the triggers for seeking support), including who in school they should speak to if they are worried about their own or someone else's mental wellbeing or ability to control their emotions (including issues arising online). - It is common for people to experience mental ill health.
 For many people who do, the problems can be resolved if the right support is made available, especially if accessed early enough.

-ΤΟΡΙΣ PUPILS SHOULD KNOW Internet safety and harms That for most people the internet is an integral part of life and has many benefits.
+TOPIC PUPILS SHOULD KNOW Internet safety and harms That for most people the internet is an integral part of life and has many benefits.
 About the benefits of rationing time spent online, the risks of excessive time spent on electronic devices and the impact of positive and negative content online on their own and others' mental wellbeing.
 How to consider the effect of their online actions on others and know how to recognise and display respectful behaviour online and the importance of keeping personal informational private.
 Why social media, some computer games and online gaming, for example, are age restricted.
 That the internet can also be a negative place where online abuse, trolling, bullying and harassment can take place, which can have a negative impact on mental health.
 How to be a discerning consumer of information online including understanding that information, including that from search engines, is ranked, selected and targeted.
 Where and how to report concerns and get support with issues online.

-The characteristics and mental and physical benefits of an active lifestyle.
-The importance of building regular exercise into daily and weekly routines and how to achieve this; for example walking or cycling to school, a daily active mile or other forms of regular, vigorous exercise.
+Physical The characteristics and mental and physical benefits of an health and active lifestyle. fitness The importance of building regular exercise into daily and weekly routines and how to achieve this; for example walking or cycling to school, a daily active mile or other forms of regular, vigorous exercise.
 The risks associated with an inactive lifestyle (including obesity).
 How and when to seek support including which adults to speak to in school if they are worried about their health.
-What constitutes a healthy diet (including understanding calories and other nutritional content).
+Healthy eating What constitutes a healthy diet (including understanding calories and other nutritional content).
 The principles of planning and preparing a range of healthy meals.
 The characteristics of a poor diet and risks associated with unhealthy eating (including, for example, obesity and tooth decay) and other behaviours (e.g. the impact of alcohol or diet on health.)